-EMGS has been working on a Joint Industry Project ("the DeepBlue"), supported by Shell and Equinor, for developing the Next Generation EM equipment.
+EMGS commenced a Joint Industry Project ("the DeepBlue") in 2012, supported by Shell and Equinor, for developing the Next Generation EM equipment.
 The benefit of using the DeepBlue equipment is deeper penetration and significantly improved imaging at increased burial depths.
 The improved imaging leads to improved confidence and enhanced interpretation possibilities.
-The project commenced 2012 and the prototype equipment was completed in 2017 with its first commercial survey summer 2017.
-The carrying value of the DeepBlue equipment as of 31 December 2022 was USD 8 470 thousand (2021: USD 11 414 thousand).
-See Note 25 for funding from the DeepBlue partners recorded as a contract liability.
+The prototype equipment was completed in 2017 with its first commercial survey summer 2017.
+The carrying value of the DeepBlue equipment as of 31 December 2023 was USD 5 294 thousand (2022: USD 8 470 thousand).